PatrickHenson/patrickhenson.github.io/_posts/2018-07-26-mechanical-keyboard.markdown

 ### Unpack

 The kit was first to arrive!
 Which is nice since you can't do much without it.
-Also pictured is my **Vortex Pok3r** that I use daily at work.
+Also pictured is my **Vortex Pok3r**.

 <img src="\images\dz60_build\kit_package.jpg" />